Internet-Draft | QUIC event definitions for qlog | November 2023 |

 applying the new ID.
 As such, when the endpoint receives a new connection ID

-from the peer, it will see the dst_ fields are set.
-When the endpoint updates
+from the peer, the owner field will be "remote".
+When the endpoint updates its

 The spin_bit_updated